RheaGhosal/MicroWildfire-repo/README.md

  Troubleshooting
  ModuleNotFoundError: No module named 'src'
- Run export PYTHONPATH=$(pwd) (Linux/macOS) or $env:PYTHONPATH=(Get-Location).Path (Windows).
+ Run export PYTHONPATH=$(pwd) (Linux/macOS)
 Ensure both src/__init__.py and scripts/__init__.py exist.

- TypeError: keys must be str, int, float, bool or None, not int64 Already patched.
+ TypeError: keys must be str, int, float, bool or None, not int64.
  If you modify fairness metrics, cast dict keys:

 {k.item() if hasattr(k, "item") else k: v for k, v in data.items()}
  CalledProcessError when running scripts
  Run as modules, not plain scripts:

 python -m scripts.run_fusion --config configs/config.yaml

  Citation
 If you use this repository, please cite: